Turning the gray haze into sky blue

 (A screenshot of Bridget forcing a smile through a lot of physical pain)

 In earlier Guilty Gear games Bridget identified as a boy and corrected people when they mistook her for a girl, she would even talk about how she wants to be more masculine at times.
-The reason she dresses and speaks so femininely is because in the lore of the game she was actually raised as a girl, and, ok, this next part is kinda wacky but stay with me for a second ok?
+The reason she dresses and speaks so femininely is because in the lore of the game she was actually raised as a girl, and, ok, this next part is kinda weird but stay with me for a second ok?

 For starters, while it still kinda looks like a nun outfit her top has actually been turned into a hoodie, and not just any hoodie, if you're a trans woman you may recognize this as a dysphoria hoodie, because it is literally meant to be one.

-They actually did enough research to figure out what kinds of things Bridget might feel dysphoric about, one of those things is her hands, so the big puffy sleeves (and her black gloves) make her hands look smaller, the fact her hoodie is so big also hides her lack of curves on her upper body, the stuff she's wearing underneath also specifically covers her neck because she's dysphoric about her adam's apple as well, and the fact it's a pastel colored hoodie also goes well with how feminine she likes to present herself, like, this is a carefully thought out design, I was moved the first time I heard about this being a thing because you so rarely see this type of thing anywhere else, it's such a breath of fresh air.
+They actually did enough research to figure out what kinds of things Bridget might feel dysphoric about, one of those things is her hands, so the big puffy sleeves (and her black gloves) make her hands look smaller, the fact her hoodie is so big it also hides her lack of curves on her upper body, the stuff she's wearing underneath also specifically covers her neck because she's dysphoric about her adam's apple as well, and the fact it's a pastel colored hoodie also goes well with how feminine she likes to present herself, like, this is a carefully thought out design, I was moved the first time I heard about this being a thing because you so rarely see this type of thing anywhere else, it's such a breath of fresh air.

 Even without any context I think you should be able to tell the character is a trans woman if you stare at her design long enough, or at least it doesn't feel too surprising to find out she is one.
 And I won't go into it too much but like, they kinda sexualize most Guilty Gear characters in some way and the way they do it for her makes sense, and I think it's tasteful, I won't elaborate further on that though, make of that what you will.